messente/messente-api-csharp/docs/ContactsApi.md

             try
             {
-                // Remove a contact from a group. apiInstance.RemoveContactFromGroup(groupId, phone);
+                // Removes a contact from a group. apiInstance.RemoveContactFromGroup(groupId, phone);
             }
             catch (Exception e)